Swendude/35funcs/README.md

 	- Function `repeat` not found in index.js, did you export it?

 ## ❌ 4: batman
 Write a function without any arguments.
-Have it return the string `'na'` repeated 10 times followed by the string `' batman!'`.
+Have it return the string `'na'` repeated 10 times followed by the string `' batman'`.
 Use the `repeat` function you used before to accomplish this.
 ### ⚠️ Errors:
 	- Function `batman` not found in index.js, did you export it?